silvest/GammaDDbar/README.md

 # A tool to determine simultaneously the CKM angle $\gamma$ and the charm mixing and CP-violating parameters

-This repository contains code for determining the CKM angle $\gamma$, charm mixing and CP-violating parameters in the framework of approximate universality.
+This repository contains code for determining the CKM angle $\gamma$, charm mixing, and CP-violating parameters in the framework of approximate universality.

 ## Features